waltforme/kealm/README.md

 If your host cluster machine has an external IP you may set the `EXTERNAL_IP` env variable to that IP.

-Create a kubernetes host to host the virtual hubs:
+Create a kubernetes host to run the virtual hubs:

 ```shell
 make create-cluster
 ```

 Note: The current script to create virtual hubs has been tested on KinD; since the script assume the availability of specific node ports, you have to use the supplied make command to create it.

 To create a new virtual hub named *vks1*, run the command: